rafaelmorgado6/SI-I/SNAKE/README.md

 ## Future Improvements

 - Implement **A*** for more efficient pathfinding.
-- Add support for multiplayer scenarios (handling other snakes).
 - Optimize performance by reducing unnecessary recalculations in `wander`.
 - Use machine learning techniques like reinforcement learning for adaptive behavior.

-# Tested on:
-- MacOS 15.0.1